 Apple Pay is a mobile payment and digital wallet service created by Apple.
-ReCharge now supports Apple Pay for mobile checkouts in conjunction with both Stripe and Braintree.
+Recharge supports Apple Pay for mobile checkouts in conjunction with both Stripe and Braintree.
 This guide provides an overview of Apple Pay, how to set it up, and some frequently asked questions.

 Merchants can enable Apple Pay regardless of their location.
-Apple Pay is available for customers located within the following countries:
+Apple Pay availability to customers is dependent on Apple Pay regulations.

 http://checkout.rechargeapps.com has been verified and does not need further action to begin using Apple Pay.

 Refer to Enabling Apple Pay to set up Apple Pay directly in Shopify.